OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/customize-precompile.md

 ## Option 1: Add new methods to an existing precompile

-Using your favorite code editor, open an existing precompile from the [precompiles/](https://github.com/OffchainLabs/nitro/tree/master/precompiles) directory.
+Using your favorite code editor, open the implementation file of an existing precompile from the [precompiles/](https://github.com/OffchainLabs/nitro/tree/master/precompiles) directory.
 We'll use `ArbSys.sol` as an example.
 Open the the corresponding `go` file (`ArbSys.go`) and add a simple `SayHi` method:

 ```go
 func (con *ArbSys) SayHi(c ctx, evm mech) (string, error) {